 Expand globally and you’ll almost certainly have to run Google Ads campaigns in overseas markets where English isn’t the first language.

-To maximise your online exposure in new international markets, optimise sales, and motivate users to return for more.
+To maximize your online exposure in new international markets, optimize sales, and motivate users to return for more.

 How to go about it

 With Google Ads you reach potential overseas customers when they're in a purchasing mindset.
 You see how many people are shown your ads, visit your website, or call your business.
 You can even target specific sub-sections of people.

 Once you’ve found what’s working and what’s not, you can tweak your ads and test your changes to see if they work better.